PETRv2: A Unified Framework for 3D Perception from Multi-Camera Images: Conclusion

 \section{Conclusion}

 In this paper, we introduce PETRv2, a unified framework for 3D perception from multi-camera images.
 PETRv2 extends the PETR baseline with temporal modeling and multi-task learning.
 With the temporal alignment on 3D position embedding, PETRv2 naturally achieves the multi-frame modeling and improves the 3D detection performance.
-PETRv2 also supports the multi-task learning, such as BEV segmentation, by adding a set of task-related queries.
-For a fully understanding of PETRv2 framework, we further provide a detailed analysis on the robustness of PETRv2 under three types of sensor errors.
+For a fully understanding of PETRv2 framework, we further provide a detailed analysis on the robustness of PETRv2 under three types of simulated sensor errors.
 We hope PETRv2 can serve as a strong baseline and a unified framework for 3D perception.
-In the near future, we will explore more vision tasks (e.g., 3D lane detection) and multi-modal fusion for autonomous driving system.
+In the near future, we amy explore large-scale pretraining, more 3D vision tasks and multi-modal fusion for autonomous driving system.